 As a leader, one of your primary roles is developing and maintaining the health of the team.
 What do you do when team members aren’t getting along with each other?
 How should you handle conflict on a team?

-I previously wrote “10 Tips for Handling Conflict“, which is directed primarily at team members individually working together to address conflict.
-What happens when conflict escalates to the point where a leader’s input is needed?
+In my post 10 Tips for Handling Conflict, I primarily address team members individually working together to address conflict.
+The question I receive is What happens when conflict escalates to the point where a leader’s input is needed?

 Here are 5 suggestions:

 Don’t ignore - Conflict never goes away on it’s own.
 Conflict is a necessary aspect of a healthy team, so to avoid it keeps the team from discovering the best answers to issues and allows unhealthy tension to remain.
 I like to give conflict some time to work itself out among team members, but not long enough to disrupt the team’s progress or jeopardize the health of the team.
 When the team starts choosing team member’s sides of an issue and the conflict begins to be disruptive I know it’s time for me to address it as the leader.

 Protect the vision – The vision of the organization or team should be the common ground for everyone on the team and it’s my role as leader to protect it.
 In times of conflict, I want to make sure everyone is still committed to that vision.
 I realize that some conflict develops naturally, just because of differing goals, objectives, and personalities.
 The leader must balance the bigger picture objectives.
 (Read THIS POST for more on that subject.)
 If the conflict involves a support of the vision or is disruptive to accomplishing the vision then addressing it becomes more serious.
 If the vision is fully supported, then conflict can be addressed among the individuals involved.